zhangqinghua/hexo/source/_posts/JavaWorld/What is a data structure and how to write your first algorithm in Java.md

 It's also possible to define steps in terms of comparisons (比较) and exchanges.
 In a sorting algorithm, for instance, you might define steps in terms of comparisons if comparisons dominate the runtime or exchanges dominate the runtime.

-It's fairly easy to choose a time-complexify function for the array-printing example, but it can be more difficult to find this function for more complicated algorithms.
+It's fairly easy to choose a time-complexity function for the array-printing example, but it can be more difficult to find this function for more complicated algorithms.
 Use the following rules-of -thumb to simplify this task:
-- Algorithms with single loops are typically linear -- their time-complexify functions are specified in terms of $n$
+- Algorithms with single loops are typically linear -- their time-complexity functions are specified in terms of $n$
 - Algorithms with two nested loops are typically quadratic -- their time-complexity functions are specified in terms of $n^2$
 - Algorithms with a triply-nested loop are typically cubic -- their time-complexity functions are spceified in terms of $n^3$
 - The pattern continues with quadruply and higher nested loops